 The notice must also include an opinion by the employees’ shop steward or elected representative or, if the workplace has neither, the occupational safety and health representative.
 The opinion is designed to help occupational safety and health authorities to decide whether the notice requires them to take action.

 Form: Emergency work notice (pdf, in Finnish)

-The form must be submitted to the Division of Occupational Safety and Health of the employer’s Regional State Administrative Agency.
+The form must be submitted to the Division of Occupational Safety and Health of the Regional State Administrative Agency in whose jurisdiction the emergency work will or has been performed.
 See here for contact information.

 Processing of emergency work notices and subsequent actions

-If the occupational safety and health authority has no objections to the notice and the information contained therein, no further action need be taken.
+If the occupational safety and health authority has no objections to the notice and the information contained in the notice, no further action need be taken.

-In ambiguous cases and where there is no legal precedent, the occupational safety and health authority can first request an opinion from the Labour Council.
+In ambiguous cases, the occupational safety and health authority can first request an opinion from the Labour Council.